 Every single part of it was not acceptable – the frequently not working touchpad, the terrible sound quality, and unbearable sound leakage.

-Luckily, Zungle released their second generation product – Zungle Viper & Lynx, which have accepted huge popularity both online and offline.
+Luckily, Zungle released their second-generation product – Zungle Viper & Lynx in 2018, which accepted huge popularity both online and offline at that time.

 As the subsequent model of Zungle Panther, Zungle V2 comes in 2 versions – Viper with the classic Wayfarer style and Lynx with a versatile round style.

 Comparing to the previous version, the Bluetooth is upgraded to 5.0 but the battery is reduced from 300mAh to 115mAh.